Julia Steinberger: Career and research

-In October 2022, Steinberger participated at a road blockage in Bern with the Swiss ecological movement Renovate Switzerland, and glued her hand to the pavement alongside five other people.
+In October 2022, Steinberger participated in a road blockage in Bern with the Swiss ecological movement Renovate Switzerland, gluing her hand to the pavement alongside five other people.

-Ten weeks into the second Trump presidency, Steinberger writes in The Guardian that humanity faces unprecedented threats and that "we need an appropriate name for this new era of fossil and tech bros accelerating attacks on democracy and the planet: cataclysm capitalism".
+Ten weeks into the second Trump presidency, Steinberger wrote in The Guardian that humanity faces unprecedented threats and that "we need an appropriate name for this new era of fossil and tech bros accelerating attacks on democracy and the planet: cataclysm capitalism."
 She argues that this new phase builds on neoliberalism but is indifferent to a deteriorating economy.
-Steinberger outlines three cornerstones for a successful resistance, while observing that:
+Steinberger outlines three cornerstones for a successful resistance: understanding of the destructive powers, collective organising, and strategic positive response action.

-The picture is grim.
-We are faced with an organised hostile takeover of democracy, coupled with a dismantling of the economy in favour of the sectors and industries most beneficial to the fossil-fuel and tech magnates, to our detriment and the detriment of all life on Earth.

-Personal life

-Steinberger is the daughter of Jack Steinberger and Cynthia Steinberger.
-She is the half-sister of musical instrument and industrial designer Ned Steinberger.